Xingorno/3DLIVUS/README.md

   <a>🎬 3DLIVUS tracking: Needle tracking.</a>
 </p>
 ### What are we doing?
-This project is still ongoing.
+<a align="justify">This project is still ongoing.
 The patient dataset has already been collected and annotated.
+<strong>The update is coming soon!</strong></a>